rackycz/yii3api/README.md

 Why did I change the web port?
 Because later you may run 4 different projects at the same time and all cannot run on port 80.

+## MariaDB + migrations

+These composer packages were added using the "make" command:

+- yiisoft/db-migration
+- yiisoft/db-mysql
+- yiisoft/cache

+Now you can call `make yii list` and you will see migration commands.
+When creating a new migration, the best way is:
+- `make yii "migrate:create user --command=table"`
+- Do not forget about the quotes, otherwise "make" will understand it incorrectly

+> Note:
+> Compared to Yii2, migration names are not nice (example `M251013085231CreateUserTable.php`).
+They are created using method generateClassName() in
+> `vendor/yiisoft/db-migration/src/Service/MigrationService.php`.

+The DB connection is defined in file [docker/.env](docker/.env) and is pushed into containers so it can be reused.
+I feel the connection should be defined in the dev-related .env file, but it didn't work for me.
+I will investigate.